people403/checkramdisk/README.md

 Changing the status of "RAM disk: no" to "yes" on a device without a ramdisk is actually unnecessary, unless you really need a ramdisk for a special function.
 Magisk itself is smart enough to work without a ramdisk by modifying the recovery partition.
 However, if you want to experiment, make sure to make a full backup and understand the risks, because a small mistake can cause the device to bootloop.

 ## Run Script With Termux/Terminal
-- apt install git -y
+- pkg install git -y
+- pkg install tsu -y
 - git clone https://github.com/people403/checkramdisk
+- tsu
+- ls
 - cd checkramdisk
 - ls
 - sh checkramdisk.sh